Egran-Andr/Egran-Andr/README.md

 💭 My personal mission is learn something new and improve my skills.

-🏃🏻‍♂️ Outside of work, I like reading, playing computer games and listening to music.
+🏃🏻‍♂️ Outside of work, I like reading, playing computer games and listening to heavy music.

 💻 Looking for a job as an intern or junior position.